-Angina, a type of chest pain or discomfort that occurs when part of your heart muscle doesn’t receive enough oxygen-rich blood, affects an estimated 10 million people in the United States, with a further 350,000 cases diagnosed every year.
+Angina is a type of chest pain or discomfort that occurs when part of your heart muscle doesn’t receive enough oxygen-rich blood.
+It affects an estimated 10 million people in the United States, with 350,000 new cases diagnosed every year.
 The coronary arteries supply the needed oxygen to the muscles of the heart.
 Angina is caused by abnormalities of the coronary arteries or coronary heart disease.
 Board-certified cardiologist Ramon Castello MD, FACC, FASE of CardioHealth in Jacksonville, Florida specializes in diagnosing and treating patients with all types of chest pain, including angina.
 To learn more, call or book an appointment online today.

-Angina, also known as angina pectoris, is a symptom of an underlying cardiovascular condition that reduces the flow of oxygen-rich blood to your heart, causing a feeling of intense pressure, squeezing, burning, tightness, discomfort, or pain in your chest, usually right behind your breastbone.
+Angina — also known as angina pectoris — is a symptom of an underlying cardiovascular condition that reduces the flow of oxygen-rich blood to your heart.
+It causes a feeling of intense pressure, squeezing, burning, tightness, discomfort, or pain in your chest, usually right behind your breastbone.

 For some people, angina causes pain that radiates through the arms, shoulders, back, neck, or jaw.
 Some patients experience no pain, but other symptoms, known as “angina equivalents” can occur, such as:

-Although angina may be triggered by coronary microvascular disease, stenotic heart valve disease, or a spasm of the coronary artery, it’s most often an effect of coronary heart disease (CHD).
+Although coronary microvascular disease, stenotic aortic valve, or a spasm of the coronary artery can cause angina, it’s most often the effect of atherosclerosis or coronary heart disease (CHD).

-Angina takes a few different forms, each with its own hallmarks:
+Angina takes different forms, each with distinct hallmarks:

 Because CHD causes the vast majority of angina cases, anything that increases your risk of developing CHD also increases your risk of developing angina.
 Major risk factors include:

-You also have a higher chance of developing angina if you’re a man older than 45, a woman older than 55, or you have a family history of heart disease.
+You also have a higher chance of developing angina if you are a man older than 45, or a woman older than 55.

-The primary goals of any angina treatment plan are to decrease the incidence and severity of symptomatic episodes, while simultaneously reducing your chances of having a heart attack.
+The primary goal of angina treatment is to decrease the incidence and severity of symptomatic episodes, while simultaneously reducing your chances of having a heart attack.

 Making healthy lifestyle changes can also be very beneficial.
-As with all conditions that affect the heart, this includes quitting smoking, losing weight, safely increasing your activity levels, and switching to a heart-healthy diet that’s centered on whole foods.
+As with all conditions that affect the heart, this includes quitting smoking, losing weight, safely increasing your activity levels, and switching to a heart-healthy diet.

-For patients who can’t control angina with these methods, Dr. Castello may recommend surgery.
-Surgical treatments for angina include angioplasty and stenting, and coronary artery bypass grafting.
+For patients who can’t control angina with medications, Dr. Castello may recommend coronary interventions, which include angioplasty, stenting, and coronary artery bypass grafting.

 To learn more, call or book an appointment online today.